top of page

 She dropped her hands and stalked her way back, smirking as the song faltered, fear etching its way into the

 banshee’s heart.
-An immense sadness lodged itself into her chest, the pain flowing along with the melody.
+An immense sorrow lodged itself in her chest, the pain flowing along with the melody.
+She

-She struggled to stand straight as a sob forced itself from her, her body slowly trying to shut down.
+struggled to stand straight as a sob forced itself from her, her body slowly trying to shut down.
+Morrigan

-Morrigan wailed, keening against the death of her soldiers, mourning everything that had ever saddened her
+wailed, keening against the death of her soldiers, mourning everything that had ever saddened her during

-engulfed her so completely, her anger couldn’t surface a flicker.
-Lonán swooped down and landed on her
+engulfed her so completely that not even a flicker of her anger could surface.
+Lonán swooped down and

-head, digging his claws into her scalp.
-He let out a loud series of discordant caws, going against the melody
+landed on her head, digging his claws into her scalp.
+He let out a loud series of discordant caws, going

-and breaking its rhythm.
-It blocked just enough from her that she could suck down a breath, forcing the
+against the melody and breaking its rhythm.
+It blocked just enough from her that she could suck down a

 Morrigan stood, Lonán still yelling his defiance at the banshee.
 She wished she had her bow, even if she

-wasn’t as proficient as with her sword.
-She charged, gripping the banshee’s hands as the woman fell back,
+wasn’t as proficient with it as with her sword.
+She charged, gripping the banshee’s hands as the woman fell

-not accustomed to anyone breaking from her spell.
-Morrigan pulled on the banshee’s life force, as a caeles it
+back, not accustomed to anyone breaking from her spell.
+Morrigan pulled on the banshee’s life force, as a

 Morrigan returned to her tent, placing her sword belt on the table in the center of the space, and discarded